-The financial period witnessed some improved conditions in the global oil and gas sector.
-The approval of the Field Development Plans along with PNGRB inviting bids for Langtala-Bhilwara pipeline to evacuate gas of RJ-ON/6 block, represented a major milestone achieved in 2018.
+This has been another notable period of operational progress for the group.
+The approval of the Field Development Plans combined our application for a pipeline to evacuate gas from the RJ-ON/6 block being lodged with the PNGRB, represented a major milestone achieved in the period under review.

-The Company's strong operational and financial performance is highlighted by another year of improved revenue and profit generation.
-The Board continues to anticipate a substantial increase in revenues once the additional gas supplies commence through the new pipeline.
+The Company's strong operational and financial performance is highlighted by another year of improved profit generation and the Board continues to anticipate a substantial increase in revenues once the additional gas supplies commence through the new pipeline.

 The Board would like to thank their employees, shareholders, bankers and all other stakeholders for their loyalty.
 The management will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
-India is making all efforts to increase the domestic production of gas thereby reducing dependence on imported energy.
+The Indian government continues to prioritise the increase of domestic gas production thereby reducing the dependence on expensive imported energy.

-Peter Cockburn
+Peter Cockburn Chairman